The Difference between the Left and Right Invariant Extended Kalman Filter: Simulation Results

 In \ref{app:discrete_equivalence}, we show that for the natural discrete time system \eqref{eq:dynamicsDT} the algebraic expressions for the L-IEKF and R-IEKF with reset are identical.
 We do not simulate results for this case as the updates are equal up to machine precision.

-For a hybrid system, it is necessary to numerically approximate the solution of the continuous-time system.
-Equivalence of the filters no longer holds exactly since the standard integration schemes are not equivalent between left- and right- variants.
+In practice, a hybrid filter is implemented by integrating the continuous-time filter propagation ODEs with the IMU inputs until the GPS measurement is received, and then applying the update step with the GPS measurement.
+As the result, it is necessary to numerically approximate the solution of the continuous-time system.
+Unfortunately, the standard integration schemes (e.g., Euler or Runge-Kutta) are not equivalent between the L-IEKF and R-IEKF.
+In continuous-time, the L-IEKF and R-IEKF are related by a time-varying change of coordinates through $\Ad_{\hat{X}(t)}$.
+Numerical integration of a time-varying system is not invariant to time-varying changes of coordinates, and this introduces a discrepancy between the two solutions.

 For the scenario considered, the IMU provides 20 samples for every GPS sample received.
-It is natural to approximate the solution of the continuous-time system by using a simple numerical update for each IMU sample and only updating with GPS measurements when they are available.
-However, even integrating at the IMU rate, the numerical approximation introduces noticeable (if small) variation between the Left and Right variants of the filter.
-To reduce the discretisation error, we implement a sub-stepping scheme in the prediction step: the continuous-time filter dynamics between two IMU measurement instants are integrated at a higher internal rate.
+In practice, even integrating at the IMU rate, the numerical approximation introduces noticeable (if small) variation between the left and right variants of the filter.
+To characterise and understand the discretisation error, we implement a sub-stepping scheme along with the standard explicit Euler integration in the prediction step: the continuous-time filter dynamics between two IMU measurement instants are integrated at a higher internal rate with zero-order hold inputs.
 Concretely, we subdivide the IMU sample interval into $N$ equal sub-steps and apply the IEKF prediction operation $N$ times while keeping the inertial input constant over each sub-step.
-Of course, this additional precision in the solutions does not correspond to the physical reality of the system.
-However, it does converge to the true continuous time solution of the sampled data system with zero order hold for the inputs and provides a good framework to evaluate the contributions of the paper.
+Note that this sub-stepping scheme is purely a numerical integration refinement that captures the time varying nature of the equivalence relationship $\Ad_{\hat{X}(t)}$ along the trajectory.
+As $N$ goes to infinity, the sub-stepping solution converges to the true continuous time solution of the sampled data system with zero-order hold for the inputs and provides a framework to evaluate the contributions of the paper.